< Back to Glossary

 At a company level, a financial institution will ask for the names of company directors and business addresses alongside information such as revenue reports.

 The collected information is then cross-referenced against lists of names and companies already known to government or law enforcement agencies (such as sanctions lists).
+This is known as name screening.
 This can help identify many things including criminals, the country’s laws that they must abide by, whether they are or have been involved in money laundering, and whether they are a politically exposed person (PEP).

 What risk factors are involved in the KYC process?

-There are many risk factors involved in the KYC process.
+There are many risk factors involved in the know your customer process.
 These include:

 • Companies doing business in a country with high corruption;